genzitizens/TaskManagement-Backend/docs/project-import-api.md

 2. All timestamps (createdAt, updatedAt) for imported items will be set to the current time
 3. The import is transactional - if any part fails, the entire import is rolled back
 4. Project names must be unique across the system
-5. The import preserves all task/tag/note properties except for IDs and timestamps
+5. The import preserves all task/tag/note/action properties except for IDs and timestamps
 6. If no description is provided in the import request, the source project's description will be used
+7. **Actions can only be imported if tasks are also imported** (since actions belong to tasks)
+8. Actions will be properly linked to their corresponding imported tasks